NM-Games/cinnamon-theme/README.md

 ## Features
 When you installed the theme correctly, it will:
-- give your panel and panel menus N&M Games colors;
+- give your taskbar/panel and it's menus N&M Games colors;
 - give windows N&M Games styled title bars and close buttons;
 - give the radio buttons, checkboxes, switches and buttons another look.